JoeyGE0/Geocaching-ESP32-captive-portal/INFO.md

 ## Help
 If Captive portal wont open.
 Open a web browser and enter the IP address displayed on the ESP32's serial monitor default is 192.168.1.50.

-Why is it taking so long to connect and open? this problem has not been fixed yet and may be fixed in the future.
+Why is it taking so long to connect and open? this can be caused from lots of issues. please update to 2.00 or above